shelbyd/shelbyd.github.io/_posts/2015-01-25-test_smells.md

 header-img: "img/new-car-smell.jpg"
 ---

-Code smells are a common code patterns and a sign that your code might not be maintainable in the future.
+Code smells are common patterns that signal your code might not be maintainable in the future.
+They come with strategies for cleaning up the smells, resulting in better code.
 They were popularized by Martin Fowler in his book [Refactoring](http://martinfowler.com/books/refactoring.html).
 If you're not familiar with code smells I highly suggest reading that book.

-Tests are technically code, but don't experience the same smells as production code.
+Tests are technically code, but don't experience the same smells.
 Test Driven Design says that one should listen to feedback from tests as signs that code should be refactored.
 But what does this feedback look like?

 We'll identify some common bad patterns that appear in test code and discuss what they say about the corresponding production code.
-As with code smells, these are just common patterns that lead to unmaintainable code.
+As with code smells, these are just common patterns that lead to unmaintainable systems.
-It would be a fool's errand to try to eliminate these patterns entirely from your test code.
+It would be a fool's errand to try to eliminate these patterns entirely from your codebase.
 So use them as design tools and keep a look out, knowing you can ignore them if you can convince someone else it's a good idea.

 The Smells